NetXMS

 What is Zabbix?

-Zabbix is an open-source monitoring software tool used for tracking, recording, and monitoring the performance and availability of network servers, devices, and services.
-It is designed to provide real-time monitoring and alerting capabilities, enabling administrators to quickly identify and resolve issues before they become critical.
+Zabbix is an open-source monitoring and logging software tool used to track and monitor various parameters of a network, server, and application.
+It is designed to provide real-time monitoring and alerting capabilities, enabling IT administrators to quickly identify and resolve potential issues before they become critical.
+Zabbix can be used to monitor a wide range of systems, including Linux and Windows servers, network devices, and cloud infrastructure.

 Main Features

-Zabbix offers a wide range of features that make it an ideal monitoring solution for businesses of all sizes.
-Some of its key features include:
+Zabbix offers a wide range of features that make it a powerful monitoring and logging tool.
+Some of its main features include:

 • Real-time monitoring and alerting

-• Support for multiple protocols, including SNMP, IPMI, and SSH
+• Support for multiple protocols, including HTTP, FTP, and SSH

 Installation Guide